arduino/app-bricks-py/containers/llamacpp-npu-runner/MODEL_QUANTIZATION.md

 - **llama.cpp** — You can use the build available inside the container, or download and compile it from the [official repository](https://github.com/ggml-org/llama.cpp).
 - **Python 3** with `pip`

-## Step 1: Download the Model from Hugging Face
+## Step 1: Download original model's weights from Hugging Face (optional)

 Install the Hugging Face Hub client and download the model weights: